RivoltaAlpha/ML_Hackathon_Resources/Challenge4/ReadMe.md

 ## This one is for Anyone Who is here to Learn😊😊🥳

 ## Objective
-Participants will build an ML model using a provided dataset.
+Participants will build an ML model using a provided Student Performance & Behavior Dataset.

 ## Steps